skailol/discord-webhook-deleter/README.md

 # discord-webhook-deleter
-Delete discord webhooks. only use this if you wind a discord webhook inside of a malware file so they cant get any information from any new targets.
+Delete discord webhooks. only use this if you find a discord webhook inside of a malware file so they cant get any information from any new targets.

 how to use

 pip install tkinter

 pip install requests

 pip install Pillow